tkhq/docs/docs/api-design/intro.md

 By switching to a POST-only API and moving all critical request parameters to the body, we simplify the definition of what has to be signed with each request: it's simply the POST body.
 Read the next section for more details on API signatures.

-## API signatures and X-Stamp header
+## API signatures and stamp headers

-Each request made to Turnkey has to have an X-Stamp header attached to it.
-This signature is checked in our secure enclave applications.
-The scheme to sign is as follows:
+Every request made to Turnkey must include a signature inside a stamp header.
+Our secure enclave applications use this signature to verify the integrity and authenticity of the request.
+To sign your requests, follow these steps:

+### Initial steps for all requests
-1. SHA256 hash a JSON-encoded string of your request's body
+1. SHA256 hash a JSON-encoded string of your request's body.
-2. Sign that hash with either your API key or WebAuthn credential
+2. Sign the hash with either your API key or WebAuthn credential.

-3. Create a JSON-encoded string with the appropriate properties depending on authenticator type:
-    - If using an API Key, make a JSON-encoded string with public key, signature, and signature scheme
+### If using an API key
+1. Create a JSON-encoded string with the public key, signature, and signature scheme.
+2. Base64url encode the string.
+3. Add the string to your request as a `X-Stamp` header.

-    - If using a WebAuthn Credential, make a JSON-encoded string with the authenticator data, client data, credential ID and signature
+### If using a WebAuthn credential
+1. Create a JSON-encoded string with the authenticator data, client data, credential ID, and signature.
-4. Base64url encode this string
-5. Add this string to your request as an X-Stamp header
+2. Add the string to your request as a `X-Stamp-Webauthn` header

 In practice you should not have to worry about this step: our [JS SDK](https://github.com/tkhq/sdk) and [CLI](https://github.com/tkhq/tkcli) will take care of it for you.
-If you write an independent client however, you'll have to implement this yourself.
+However, if you write an independent client, you will need to implement this yourself.

-For reference, here is how we've implemented this in our:
+For reference, check out our implementations:

 - [JS SDK's API Key stamper](https://github.com/tkhq/sdk/blob/main/packages/api-key-stamper)
 - [JS SDK's WebAuthn stamper](https://github.com/tkhq/sdk/blob/main/packages/webauthn-stamper)
 - [CLI](https://github.com/tkhq/tkcli/blob/main/src/cmd/turnkey/pkg/request.go)

 ## Queries and Submissions
-Our API endpoints are divided in 2 broad categories: queries and submissions.
+Our API endpoints are divided into 2 broad categories: queries and submissions.

 - Queries are read requests (for example: "get users")
 - Submissions are requests to execute an activity on Turnkey (for example: "create policy")